Book

 Treat Our House Like Your House

-One of Big Bear Lake’s charms is that most businesses, cabins and lodges are locally-owned.
-It’s one of the reasons why your stay means so much to the livelihood of Big Bear Lake residents.
-Kindly treat these spaces with the same respect you should show your own home and your neighbors’ homes.
-Do not leave trash on private property or allow it to blow away.
-We practice the seven principles of Leave No Trace, and we encourage you to do so too!
+One of Big Bear Lake’s charms is that most businesses and lodges are locally-owned.
+It’s one of the reasons why your stay means so much to the livelihood of Big Bear residents.
+Kindly treat these spaces with the same respect you would show your own home.
 Every year, thousands of broken sleds and countless pieces of trash are left behind - in the forest and along the roads - please do not be a part of this statistic.

 Think About Energy & Water Usage